Asaram: Gurukul deaths

 By 2008, 40 of Asaram's ashrams had gurukuls (residential schools) attached to them.

-On 3 July 2008, two boys went missing from Asaram's residential school (gurukul) in Motera (Gujarat).
-The parents alleged that the ashram administration initially tried to restrain them from lodging a complaint with the police and that the police harassed them on receiving cues from ashram heavyweights.
-On 5 July 2013, the boys' mutilated bodies were found on the banks of the Sabarmati river near the Ashram, with the ashram having conducted several futile religious efforts in locating them.
-The incident led to unprecedented state-wide public agitations, with allegations that the boys had been sacrificed by Asaram and his followers for black magic.
+On 3 July 2008, two boys went missing from Asaram's gurukul in Motera (Gujarat).
+The boys' parents alleged that the ashram administration initially tried to restrain them from lodging a complaint with the police and that the police harassed them on receiving cues from ashram heavyweights.
+On 5 July 2008, the boys' mutilated bodies were found on the banks of the Sabarmati River near the Ashram, with the ashram having conducted several futile religious efforts in locating them.
+The incident led to unprecedented state-wide public agitations, with allegations that the boys had been sacrificed by Asaram and his followers through black magic.

-Around same time, two more boys were found dead at a sister-gurukul in Chhindwara, (accommodating about 370 students), in quick succession.
+Around the same time, two more boys were found dead at a sister-gurukul in Chhindwara (accommodating about 370 students).
 There were widespread local protests with calls for closure and numerous parents chose to take away their wards as a result, especially after the ashram authorities tried to prevent any telephonic conversation between them.
 The post-mortem report of the first death did not show any abnormality other than that of accidental death by drowning, and the parents accepted the results whilst giving Asaram and the Ashram authorities a clean chit.
 Forensic investigation went on to reveal bite marks on the second body; however, the parents chose to not hold the Ashram authorities of any negligence, and instead wanted a probe into an alleged conspiracy to defame the ashram.
 A magistrate-level inquiry was subsequently ordered, which held a fourteen year old fellow student of murdering both the children.
 The ashram was soon shut for at least a week.

 The Narendra Modi-led Gujarat state government set up the Justice D.K.
 Trivedi Commission to probe the deaths in the Motera ashram and allotted a time-frame of three months.
 The commission had been criticized by the High Court for its procedural biases towards Asaram; the final report was submitted in 2013, but were only disclosed in 2019 by the state legislature, essentially exonerating Asaram of all charges but holding the ashram authorities responsible for negligence.
 A concurrent CID probe, ordered on the behest of the High Court of Gujarat had already rejected the claims of practice of black magic, in 2010.

-It was reported that after this event, Narendra Modi had warned the Vishwa Hindu not to support Asaram in any public forum.
+It was reported that after this event, Narendra Modi had warned the Vishwa Hindu Parishad not to support Asaram in any public forum.
 Asaram's supporters attempted to a patch-up with Modi, but were unsuccessful.
 VHP was critical of Narendra Modi for abandoning Asaram.
 Modi later in 2013 asked BJP not to defend Asaram.
 Modi also ordered an investigation into his ashram properties.